Geometrical description and Faddeev-Jackiw quantization of electrical networks: Geometrical description of classical electrical circuits

 \section{Geometrical description of classical electrical circuits}

 In traditional circuit theory \cite{Guillemin:1953} the electrical state is determined by the values of voltage drop $v^b$ and current intensity $i^b$ in each port/branch $b$.
 These variables are separately linear, and this variable space for each branch is of the form $\mathbb{R}\times\mathbb{R}$.
 We investigate flux-charge elements, for which the state is given by branch fluxes $\phi^b$ and charges $q^b$, whose time derivatives are $v^b$ and $i^b$ respectively.
-We do not consider other elements of the Chua classification \cite{Chua:1980}, involving higher integrals or derivatives, as these would systematically lead to Ostrogradsky singularities, i.e. energetic instability \cite{Ostrogradsky:1850,Woodard:2015}.
+We do not consider other elements of the Chua classification \cite{Chua:1980}, involving higher integrals or derivatives, as these would systematically lead to Ostrogradsky singularities, i.e., energetic instability \cite{Ostrogradsky:1850,Woodard:2015}.
 The manifold of states for each branch has as tangent $\mathbb{R}\times\mathbb{R}$, with distinct voltage and intensity directions.
 Thus the only possibilities for fluxes and charges as variables are $\mathbb{R}$ and $S^1$ or intervals thereof \cite{nakahara2003geometry}.
 In traditional circuit theory compact variables were not considered, but the introduction of superconducting circuits has led to compact fluxes (in presence of superconducting islands) or compact charges (for quantum phase slips).
-Hence, the model for a circuit will have a state manifold of the form $\mathcal{M}_{2B}=\mathbb{R}^{2B-k}\times\left(S^1\right)^k$, with $k$ the number of compact variables and $B$ the number of branches in the circuit graph.
+Hence, the model for a circuit will have a state manifold of the form $\mathcal{M}_{2B}=\mathbb{R}^{2B-k}\times(S^1)^k$, with $k$ the number of compact variables and $B$ the number of branches in the circuit graph.
+In the following, we will use the notation $\mathbbm{T}^k$ (the k-torus) for $(S^1)^k$.

-There is a natural conjugation between the flux and the charge of each branch, so $\mathcal{M}_{2B}$ is to be styled as a phase space or precursor thereof.
+The concept of conjugate variables is present in several branches of physics, with different understandings of what ``conjugation" means.
+However, these different meanings are not wholly unrelated.
+In the context of electrical circuits charge current and voltage are conjugate both in that one looks at the response in one of them induced by a change in the other (immitances), and in an energy argument.
+Our concern, because of our quantization goal, is mechanical conjugation.
+As we use the integrated version of these electrical variables, and because of Eqs. \eqref{eq:conscl} below, we expect conjugation between the flux and the charge of each branch, so $\mathcal{M}_{2B}$ is to be styled as a phase space or precursor thereof.
 However, there are constraints.
 Most importantly, the voltage and current Kirchoff constraints are a Pfaff system of equations for one forms \cite{Choquet-Bruhat:1968} in $T^*\mathcal{M}_{2B}$,